Back to Blog

 How Prompt Security Helps

 Prompt Security safeguards systems against all of these vulnerabilities and threats, helping make interactions with GenAI applications safe and legitimate.
-We block prompt injections with minimal latency overhead, counter model denial of service attacks by monitoring for abnormal usage, and alert organizations about potentially harmful prompts directed to integrated LLM plugins.
-Prompt Security is at the forefront of robust GenAI protection and will defend the integrity of your applications.
+We block prompt injections with minimal latency overhead, prevent chatbot-induced leaks of sensitive data, counter model denial of service attacks by monitoring for abnormal usage, and more.
+Prompt Security is at the forefront of robust GenAI protection, ensuring your GenAI applications are safe and secure with real-time protection.

 Let's talk GenAI Security.